OffchainLabs/decentralized-timeboost-spec/README.md

 After doing these things, the member will be in sync and can start participating actively in future rounds of the protocol, including computing the consensus inclusion list and passing on new information to later rounds of the protocol.

-**Guaranteed properties of the inclusion phase:**

-- If *F+1* honest members receive a priority bundle before starting a round, and the round does not fail, that priority bundle will be in the inclusion list produced by the round (if not in an earlier round).

-- If all honest members receive a non-priority transaction at least 250 milliseconds before a round starts, and the round does not fail, that transaction will be in the inclusion list produced by the round (if not in an earlier round).

-- A transaction received by *F+1* honest members will eventually be included in the inclusion list produced by some round.
-(Such a transaction will eventually be in one of the candidate lists produced by a round of the consensus protocol, and thereafter all honest members will have received the transaction.)

-- If priority bundle B (and also all priority bundles from the same epoch that have lower sequence numbers) is received by *F+1* honest members by time *tb*, and non-priority transaction T is first received by an honest member at time *tt*, and *tb* < *tt*+250 milliseconds, and if B is in the inclusion list of round R, then T will not be in the inclusion list of any round earlier than R.

-- If two priority bundles from the same epoch have sequence numbers *i* and *j>i*, and *j* is included in a consensus inclusion list, then either *i* is included in an earlier consensus inclusion list, or *i* is included in the same consensus inclusion list in an earlier position.

-- The consensus timestamp is both:

-  - Less than or equal to the timestamp submitted to the current round by some honest party, and
-  - Greater than or equal to the timestamp submitted to the current round or some previous round by some honest party

-- The consensus delayed inbox index is all of these:

-  - Less than or equal to the largest index of any delayed inbox message that has achieved finality on the parent chain, and
-  - Less than or equal to the delayed inbox index submitted to the current round by some honest party, and
-  - Greater than or equal to the delayed inbox index submitted to the current round or some previous round by some honest party

 **Decryption phase**

 Some or all of the transactions and bundles in the consensus inclusion list may be encrypted.
 The decryption phase will decrypt them.
 This phase consumes the results of the inclusion phase, which will be the same for all honest members, and all honest members will produce the same output for this phase.

 The decryption phases of multiple rounds can be done concurrently.

 If any of the transactions or bundles in the inclusion list are encrypted, the committee member multicasts its decryption shares for the encrypted items.
 It then awaits the arrival of decryption shares from other committee members.
 As soon as it has received *F+1* decryption shares for an encrypted item (including its own share), it can use those shares to decrypt the item.

 (Note that decryption of a non-priority transaction could lead to duplicate copies of the same transaction, because the result of decryption could be identical to a transaction that is already present.
 This cannot happen for priority bundles, nor for delayed inbox messages, because they have sequence numbers that have already been de-duplicated.)

 As soon as the member has decrypted all of the encrypted items in the inclusion list (or immediately, if there were no encrypted items), it first de-duplicates the set of non-priority transactions by removing all but one instance of any transaction that is duplicated in the set, and then the member passes the de-duplicated inclusion list, tagged with the round number, to the next, ordering phase.

 <u>State and recovery in the decryption phase</u>

 The decryption phase is stateless.
 No state needs to be remembered from one round to the next.
 So a member can participate in the decryption phase of any round, if it knows the correct inclusion list result for that round.

 **Ordering phase**

 Each honest committee member runs a separate instance of the ordering phase.
 This phase is deterministic, and consumes inputs that will be the same for all honest members, so it will produce the same sequence of outputs for every honest member.

 The ordering phase consumes the inclusion lists produced by the decryption phase, and produces an ordered sequence of timestamped transactions, which are pushed into a queue that will be consumed by the block building engine.

 The inclusion lists from multiple rounds can be processed concurrently, however the results must be emitted from the ordering phase in round order.

 An honest member sorts the transactions and bundles in the inclusion list as follows:

 - order all priority transactions or bundles ahead of all non-priority transactions
 - among the priority transactions or bundles, order according to the sequence number given by the priority controller, then break up each bundle into its constituent transactions (by SSZ-decoding the payload as a List[List, 1048576], 1024]), maintaining the order from the bundle
 - among the non-priority transactions, order according to Hash(seed || sender address), breaking remaining ties by nonce (increasing), breaking remaining ties by Hash(contents)
 - among the delayed-inbox transactions, order by arrival order in the L1 inbox

 At this point, the ordering phase waits until the ordering phases of all previous rounds have completed, and then:

 - Pushes the transactions in order, and timestamped with the consensus timestamp from their inclusion list, into the input queue of the block building engine.
 - Push the indices in the consensus delayed inbox index sequence,  in increasing order, into the input queue of the block building engine.
 (Note that the interval might be empty.)

 This completes the ordering phase for the round.

 <u>State and recovery for the ordering phase</u>

 Each round of the ordering phase is self-contained, and there is no state that needs to be remembered from one round to the next.
 So a member can execute the ordering phase for any round for which it knows the correct result of the decryption phase.

 **Block building engine**